-Employers cannot harass an applicant or employee because of his or her gender.
+The law prohibits harassment of an applicant or employee on the basis of his or her gender.

 Gender harassment occurs when there is unwelcome verbal or physical conduct directed at the applicant or employee because of that individual’s gender that has the purpose or effect of creating an intimidating, hostile or offensive work environment or has the purpose or effect of substantially interfering with that individual’s work performance.